Overview

 Mera Peak Climbing offers an incredible trekking experience into the gorgeous Mera peak.
 The extreme altitude during Mera peak climbing is a tough challenge.
 Even if you’re fit, this challenging trek demands lots of stamina, endurance, and few technical skills.

-Climbing to Mera Peak begins with a flight from Kathmandu to Lukla.
+Climb to Mera Peak begins with a flight from Kathmandu to Lukla.
 From Lukla, you will trek to Chutang, Chetra la pass 4600m, Thulikharaka, Kothey, Tangnag, Khare, and to Mera High camp.
 You’ll be camping at the Mera high camp for a night.
 From high camp, you will summit the Mera 6476 meters peak to catch a mesmerizing sunrise view.

-During Mera Peak Climbing, trekkers can experience trekking and climbing, both at the same time.
+During Mera Peak Expedition, trekkers can experience trekking and climbing, both at the same time.
 You must use various climbing equipment for Mera peak climbing.
 If you’re a beginner, climbing the Mera peak can be difficult.
 We advise you to get some training on using the climbing equipment.
 Also, you should do some training to build up a strong physique.

 You will be able to witness various waterfalls, lakes, and passes along the way to Mera Peak.
 The lush jungles filled with varieties of wild flora and fauna will allure you.
 The journey to Mera peak is beautiful.